exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 ## 1. Try to notify with a successful message

 - Use the imported API function `notify` in your function.
 - Pass an object to `notify`.
-It should expect to receive an object with a property of `message`.
-Think about what the message property should be.
+It should have a property of `message`.
+Think about what the message value should be.
 - Return the result from the `notify` API function.

 ## 2. Try to notify with an error message